Apple and Herb Turkey Brine infuses wonderful flavor into the meat and helps keep it juicy while roasting. Plus, it’s easy to prep ahead!

 This Apple and Herb Turkey Brine combines the best flavors of my favorite commercial mixes—dried apples, rosemary, thyme, peppercorns, star anise, onion, garlic, bay leaves, and juniper berries—with whole cloves and a touch of brown sugar.
 The blend has become a favorite at our holiday table.

-I’ve utilized the ratio here, which gives you the option of using some of the pan drippings in your gravy.
+I’ve utilized a lower salt-to-liquid ratio than many guidelines suggest, giving you the option of using some of the pan drippings in your gravy.
 (Many times, this isn’t possible with a brined bird because of the amount of salt in the drippings; nobody likes a too-salty gravy!)

 I also love the delicate touch of sweetness that using apple cider adds to the roasted turkey, further softening the salt flavor while still tenderizing the meat.

 As for the type of salt used for brining, most of the gourmet mixes use a coarse sea salt, but I find that it’s a luxury that isn’t totally necessary for a home blend.
 I use Kosher salt with great, and more economical, results.

 It also makes a nice seasonal gift, packaged in canning jars with a festive ribbon and brining instructions written on a decorative tag.
 How fun to surprise a fellow food nerd with a unique, homemade hostess gift!

 Sealed, this dry mix will stay fresh at room temperature for several months, but I can guarantee that once you taste the fantastic turkey it produces, it won’t last that long!

 Did you know I have a weekly newsletter?
 It’s a great time of year to subscribe and have delicious recipes delivered to your Inbox for all of your holiday entertaining needs!

 Sweet Potato Casserole with Pecan Praline Crust

 Spiced Pumpkin Seeds (gluten-free, vegan)